 Hiking Sigiriya Lion’s Rock in Sri Lanka

-No visit to Sri Lanka is complete without a visit to Sigiriya Rock.
+No visit to Sri Lanka is complete without a visit to the Sigiriya Rock Fortress.
 Sigiriya Rock is one of Sri Lanka’s wonders, and it’s a must-see attraction on any visitor’s itinerary.
-Sigiriya, meaning Lion Rock in Singalese, is an ancient fortress in the central Matale district of Sri Lanka.
+Sigiriya, meaning Lion Rock in Singalese, is an ancient city in the central Matale district of Sri Lanka.

 What’s the history of the Sigiriya rock?

 In the 5th century, King Kashyapa chose to build his new capital upon this rock.
 He built his palace at the top of the rock and decorated the sides with colourful frescoes.
 On a plateau halfway up, he built a gate, guarded by a statue of a lion.
 This gave rise to the name Lion Rock.
 You can still see the remains of the lion’s paws, although its head is long gone.
 After the death of King Kashyapa, the capital and royal palace were both abandoned, before being used as a Buddhist monastery up until the fourteenth century.
 It is now one of Sri Lanka’s seven UNESCO World Heritage sites and the most visited attraction in the country.

 Once through the entrance gate, you will find yourself amongst the fortress’s gardens.
 The gardens are lovely to walk around, especially as there are many monkeys to entertain you!
 Try not to bring any food with you, as they might try and rob you!
 My advice would be to complete the hike to the top first, before exploring the gardens.

 To reach the top of Sigiriya, you will need to climb 1200 steps.
 Even though it sounds daunting it’s not that hard.
 We saw many older people doing it, and there are many places to stop and catch your breath.
 The trick is to take regular breaks, and let’s face it, with all those photos to be taken, how could you not!